dlm1223/fantasy-football-optimization/README.md

 certain things that seem to make a difference.
 The 2nd and 3rd strategies–not taking a backup QB and not taking a backup TE have a negative effect, as the waiver wire adds apparently are not sufficient backup.
-In addition, across the board zero-RB(4&5) seems to perform as good as, or better than zero-WR (6&7).
-This is especially true in the mid-late slots where it seems like the zero-RB does much worse.
+In addition, for almost every slot the zero-RB (4&5) seems to perform better than zero-WR (6&7).
+This is especially true in the mid-late slots where it seems like the zero-WR does much worse.

 This is just for Half-PPR 12 man leagues, and the results might change with different scoring but it at least is an attempt to quantitatively